 If you wish to continue your studies after two years, you can apply your course work to the requirements for a UFV Bachelor of Computer Information Systems degree or transfer to another university.

-The BC Stats Report shows that British Columbia’s technology sector is strong and growing.
-Average weekly earnings for technology employees are 75% higher than for non-tech workers in British Columbia and the unemployment rate has reached an all-time low.
+A recent BC Stats Report shows that British Columbia’s technology sector is strong and growing.
+Average weekly earnings for technology employees are 85% higher than for non-tech workers in British Columbia and the unemployment rate has reached an all-time low.
 New technology companies are developing and B.C. continues to out-perform all other provinces in venture capital investment per capita.

 The UFV CIS diploma program prepares you to take advantage of these opportunities and enter the field of information technology as an entry-level programmer, analyst, or computer network technician.
 Or you could find work with a small business to maintain their computer systems, while also providing support for a variety of computer applications.